JohannesEbke/go-stree/Readme.md

 go-stree is a package for Go that can be used to process a large number of intervals.
 The main purpose of this module is to solve the following problem: given a set of intervals, how to find all overlapping intervals at a certain point or within a certain range.

+This version of s-tree was modified to be more garbage-collector friendly for large trees, this might have impacted correctness of untested routines.

 It offers three different algorithms:
 - **stree**: implemented as segment tree
 - **serial**: simple sequential algorithm, mainly for testing purposes